TrangNg-Th/OOPS-Only-One-Parent-Sequencing/README.md

 - **Phase-switch errors** are the main false-positive source; Parts 5/6a mitigate but don't eliminate them.
 - At low long-read coverage, some candidates are genuinely unresolvable per site
 - Validated on HiFi, ONT from one trio (NA12879/NA12878/NA12877).Multi-pedigree validation are ongoing.

+---
+### TODOs
+- Update pipeline to reproduce work for PacBio Hifi on trio NA12878/NA12879/NA12877
+-